Code-Institute-Submissions/mackey123-Milestone-project_JulyResu/README.md

 ## Acknowledgements

 I would like to thank firstly the code institute tutors, student care and my mentor Dick!
+ For his patience and time with me.
   Last but not least Code institute without them this would not have been possible so many thanks.